salman-shaikh-19/My-Finance-Tracker/daily_task.md

 - delete investment.

 # 14 oct
+- investment charts.
-- changes in header and bottom navbar of desktop/mobile.
+- changes in header and bottom navbar of desktop/mobile and enhanced ui of it.